On this page, I will collect

 informative prior distributions (i.e., the output is more

-than just the information from the model fit).
-The priors
+than just the information from the data set).
+The priors are

 comment in ES&T and the author's